rontarrant/gtkDcoding/docs/_posts/2019-05-24-0038-file-save-dialog.md

 } // class TextEntry
 ```

 The callback first ensures that the file name isn't empty (the `if` statement) and if that's the case, echoes it to the terminal (the `else`), but that's all.
-The rest we take care of in the `FileSaveItem` object… which we’ll talk about now.
+The rest we take care of in the `FileSaveItem` object... which we’ll talk about now.

 ### The FileSaveItem